 Key takeaway: While contractors want access to financing to get through this period, it carries risk.
 Many common contractor corporate structures, such as S-corps, put the owner’s personal finances on the hook in the event of a loan’s failure.

 Beyond the usual tips, some of our favorites applicable to home services companies:

 Notify your employer if a family member is sick or experiencing symptoms, someone you have been in contact with becomes sick or tests positive, so that protocols for informing others in the business can be followed.

 It’s OK to inquire if anyone at a dispatched job site has recently been sick or symptomatic, and reschedule appointments that are not urgent.
 Take time to let customers know you are well (and, we’d add, about precautions you are taking).

 Limit contact with customers to a minimum.
 Touch only what you must to complete the job.

 Booties and gloves are recommended when entering residences.

 Take time to wipe down mobile devices, tools and surfaces in homes and in your service vehicle.

 Which states have ‘safer at home’ orders?
-This map from the New York Times has details, and a pulldown lets you select your state for specific rules.
+This has details, and a pulldown lets you select your state for specific rules.
 The trades have been ruled essential businesses and may remain in operation in most if not all areas.

 The Department of Homeland Security (DHS) issued Guidance on the Essential Critical Infrastructure Workforce, and has provided further detailed guidance on identifying essential critical infrastructure workers during the COVID-19 crisis.